apache/nuttx-apps/examples/README.txt

 examples
 ^^^^^^^^

-  appconfig and CONFIG_APPS
+  Selecting examples:

     The examples directory contains several sample applications that can be linked with NuttX.
-The specific example is selected in the configs/<board-name>/appconfig file via the CONFIGURED_APPS setting.
+The specific example is selected in the configs/<board-name>/defconfig file via the CONFIG_EXAMPLES_xyz
-    This setting provides the path to the directory containing the application Makefile (this path is a relative to the apps/ top- level directory).
+    setting where xyz is the name of the example.
 For example,

-      CONFIGURE_APPS += examples/ostest
+      CONFIG_EXAMPLES_OSTEST=y

     Selects the examples/ostest example.